Migration Plan Workflow¶

 - The path has data (values populated, not empty)

-- All fields listed in the mapping exist in the vault data
+- All fields listed in the mapping exist in OpenBao data

 Example output¶